applepie-bp/Pi-Bot/README.md

 College Project Robot Code

 ## what and where
-The folders: carlearningtest, facialrecog, map and motor, all contain all code iterations that where used to achieve a specific target.
+The folders: carlearningtest, facialrecog, map and motor, contain all of the code iterations that where used to achieve a specific target, throughout the whole of the project.
+The rpisimulation folder brings all of these together into a simulated version of the final program that will run on the two raspberrypis

 ## Sources
 machine learning rc car: